20 Great Part-Time Jobs for Retirees Who Aren’t Ready to Call It Quits

 Although freelance writers no longer provide articles — it’s called “content” now — freelance writing is a gig that can offer the freedom to accept the assignments you want.
 There are firms that will connect freelance writers to people or companies in need of blogs, resumes, cover letters, marketing content and more.

-According to Indeed, the average hourly pay for a freelance writer is a bit over $20, but you are often paid by assignment or by word, so the pay varies.
+According to Indeed, the average hourly pay for a freelance writer is approximately $25 per hour, but you are often paid by assignment or by word, so the pay varies.
 If you have knowledge in certain topics like science and medicine, the pay can be higher.

 Writing skills rarely diminish, but the requirements for writing change over time.
 A knowledge of search engine optimization (SEO) is going to open more doors.
 Many jobs that use job search websites like Indeed ask for candidates to take a writing test, but many of those are simple grammar or proofreading tests.